ManagedBass/ManagedBass.DocFX/articles/Samples.md

+---
+uid: Samples
+---

 # Samples
-Lots of sample repositories are available on the GitHub organization.
+Here is a list of sample repositories that are available on the GitHub organization.

 ## [Xamarin.Android](https://github.com/ManagedBass/ManagedBass.Sample.Android)
 Simple Sine Wave Player